-In 2011, the State of Oregon enacted legislation (ORS 350.014) that created this aspirational goal for Oregon’s educational achievement.
-With legislation passed in 2017 and effective in January, 2018, Oregon clarified the 40-40-20 educational goal to focus it strategically on young Oregonians rising through the education system.
+The 40-40-20 goal applies to young Oregonians rising through the education system.
+In 2011, the State of Oregon enacted legislation (Oregon Resvised Statute 350.014) that created this aspirational goal for Oregon’s educational achievement.
+With legislation passed in 2017 and effective in January 2018, Oregon clarified the goal to focus it strategically on young Oregonians.

 Oregon’s Adult Education and Training Goal

-As directed by 2017 legislation, the HECC worked with the Oregon Workforce Talent and Development Board and partners on this new goal, and it was approved in November, 2018.
+As directed by 2017 legislation, the HECC worked with the Oregon Workforce Talent and Development Board and partners to develop this new goal, and it was approved in November 2018.

 Progress Toward Goal

 Data on progress toward the Adult Education and Training Goal is summarized in a recent report.